ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 They are constant across time in the simulation.

-Households and individuals selected to have emigration events should remain in the simulation, but their location attributes (US state, PUMA, and address) should be set to placeholder values that signify they are no longer in the US.
+Households and individuals selected to have emigration events should remain in the simulation, but their location attributes (US state, PUMA, and physical and mailing addresses) should be set to placeholder values that signify they are no longer in the US.
 Emigrating simulants should also terminate employment -- their employer ID and income are set to those used for unemployment.